mc inventory status

 Watch the inventory job status and display real-time updates as the job progresses.

-The status refreshes approximately every 2 seconds and displays a spinner animation during execution.
+The status refreshes at the interval specified by --watch-interval and displays a spinner animation during execution.

 Press Ctrl+C to stop watching and exit.